| |

 and the shipment is free from apparent physical damage.
 Consign incoming

-The range and complexity of work is so extensive that those who write
+goods and material to the incoming inspection area.
+6. WORK PROCESS The range and complexity of work is so extensive that those who write

 procedures need to find their own suitable heading to describe the